 - See the pediatrician yearly.
 Experts agree that eye exams performed during well-child visits help detect problems with a child’s eye health, allowing for early treatment.

 - Consider family history.
-Since nearsightedness, color blindness, and lazy eye (amblyopia) are often inherited, consider family history when assessing your children’s vision health.
+Since nearsightedness, color blindness, and lazy eye (amblyopia) is often inherited, consider family history when assessing your children’s vision health.

 - Let go of common myths.
-Sitting too close to the TV will damage your eyes and eating a lot of carrots will improve your eyesight are common myths about children’s eye health.
-Educate yourself about Children’s Eye Health Myths and Facts to make sure your efforts are focused in the best way possible.
+For example, sitting too close to the TV will damage your eyes, and eating a lot of carrots will improve your eyesight are common myths about children’s eye health.
+Educate yourself about Children’s Eye Health Myths and Facts to ensure your efforts are focused in the best way possible.

 - Understand the relationship between vision & learning.
-While the more obvious signs of vision problems in children, such as not being able to see the chalkboard, are usually detected fairly easily, learning-related vision problems often are not.
-Realizing that a child struggling in school may have a learning-related vision problem may be the key some parents need to truly helping their children succeed.
-Take time to understand types of learning-related vision problems and their symptoms, especially if your child seems to be struggling with no obvious reason why.
+While the more obvious signs of vision problems in children, such as not being able to see the chalkboard, are usually detected relatively easily, learning-related vision problems often are not.
+Realizing that a child struggling in school may have a learning-related vision problem may be the key some parents need to genuinely help their children succeed.
+Take time to understand the types of learning-related vision problems and their symptoms, especially if your child seems to be struggling for no apparent reason.

 - Remember sports safety.
-Since the majority of sports-related eye injuries happen to children, wearing protecting eyewear while participating in sports or recreational activities is a must.
-Make sure safety eyewear fits the child and the activity properly.
+Since most sports-related eye injuries happen to children, wearing protective eyewear while participating in sports or recreational activities is necessary.
+Make sure safety eyewear fits the child and the activity correctly.

 - Promote safety around the home.
-The Importance of Good Eye Safety Habits becomes clear when you realize that 45% of eye injuries happen in the home with many of those happening to children.
-Take time to be safe while working and playing at home, and this begins with having safety glasses available for everyone.
+The Importance of Good Eye Safety Habits becomes apparent when you realize that 45% of eye injuries happen in the home, with many of those happening to children.
+Take time to be safe while working and playing at home; this begins with having safety glasses available for everyone.

 - Be aware of symptoms of vision problems.
-From poor performance in school and difficulty paying attention to headaches, eye pain and trouble seeing information on a chalk board, knowing the common symptoms of vision problems in children as well as their associated disorders can go a long way in detecting and treating problems early.
+From a poor performance in school and difficulty paying attention to headaches, eye pain, and trouble seeing information on a chalkboard, knowing the common symptoms of vision problems in children and their associated disorders can go a long way in detecting and treating problems early.